kittykatattack/learningPixi/README.md

 ![An example tileset](/examples/images/screenshots/09.png)

 The entire tileset is 192 by 192 pixels.
 Each image s in a its own 32 by 32 pixel grid cell.
-Storing and accessing all your game graphics on tileset is very processor and memory efficient way to work with graphics, and Pixi is optimized for them.
+Storing and accessing all your game graphics on a tileset is a very processor and memory efficient way to work with graphics, and Pixi is optimized for them.